sonic-net/SONiC/doc/mgmt/SONiC_OC_MGMT_Interface_HLD.md

 # 2 Functionality
 ## 2.1 Target Deployment Use Cases
-Manage/configure management interface via GNMI, REST and CLI interfaces
+Manage/configure physical and management interfaces via GNMI, REST and CLI interfaces

 ## 2.2 Functional Description
-Provide GNMI and REST support for get/set of Management interface attributes and CLI config and show commands to manage Management interface.
+Provide GNMI and REST support for get/set of Physical and Management interfaces attributes and CLI config and show commands to manage Management interface.

 # 3 Design
 ## 3.1 Overview
-1. Transformer common app owns the openconfig-interface.yang models (which  means no separate app module required for interfaces yang objects handling) Will be deleting the existing interface app module.
+1. Transformer common app owns the openconfig-interface.yang models (which  means no separate app module required for interfaces yang objects handling).
+Will be deleting the existing interface app module.
 2. Provide annotations for required objects in interfaces and respective augmented models so that transformer core and common app will take care of handling interfaces objects.
 3. Provide transformer methods as per the annotations defined for interfaces and respective augmented models to take care of model specific logics and validations.